Optic neuritis: Infection

 A wide range of attributable infectious etiologies have been found to cause optic neuritis and can arise from varying pathophysiologic mechanisms.
 The underlying inflammation and demyelination has been shown to manifest as anterior optic neuritis, retrobulbar optic neuritis (normal optic disc), neuroretinitis (optic disc edema with the macular star), or anterior optic neuropathy.
 It has been proposed that optic nerve involvement secondary to herpes zoster virus infection can arise from direct nerve inflammation or an ischemic mechanism leading to inflammatory thrombosis.
 Optic nerve involvement secondary to cytomegalovirus (CMV) infection has been proposed to involve a similar mechanism in patients with CMV retinitis.
 The pathogenesis of ON secondary to HIV has been proposed to arise from autoimmune, vascular, and degenerative ischemic pathways.

 Other Causes

-Other etiologies associated with optic neuritis include congenital anomalies, glaucoma, elevated intracranial pressure (i.e. papilledema), compression, nutritional and toxic optic neuropathy, trauma, inherited optic neuropathy, or infiltration (eg, neoplastic or granulomatous).
+Other etiologies associated with optic neuritis include congenital anomalies, glaucoma, elevated intracranial pressure (i.e. papilledema), compression, nutritional and toxic optic neuropathy, trauma, inherited optic neuropathy, or infiltration (e.g., neoplastic or granulomatous).

 When an inflammatory recurrent optic neuritis is not demyelinating, it is called chronic relapsing inflammatory optic neuropathy (CRION).